Atsuto Uchida: Senior team

-In December 2010, Uchida was called up for the 2011 AFC Asian Cup in Qatar.
-He played all the first three matches in the tournament and helped Japan reach the knockout stage.
+In December 2010, Uchida was called up to the Japan's squad for the 2011 AFC Asian Cup in Qatar.
+He played all the first three matches in the tournament and helped the Samurai Blue reach the knockout stage.
 However, Uchida was suspended for the quarter–final against Qatar after being booked two times on different occasions.
 He returned to the starting line-up, playing against South Korea in the semi–finals and played the whole game, as Japan beat the opposition team 3–2 in the penalty shoot–out following the match being played for 120 minutes, in a 2–2 draw.
-In the AFC Asian Cup Final against Australia, Uchida started and played 120 minutes, as they beat the Socceroos 1–0 to win the AFC Asian Cup, thanks to Tadanari Lee.
-Later in the year, he helped Japan keep three clean sheets in three Japan's matches between 7 June 2011 and 2 September 2011.
+In the AFC Asian Cup Final against Australia, Uchida started and played 120 minutes, as the Samurai Blue beat the Socceroos 1–0 to win the AFC Asian Cup, thanks to Tadanari Lee.

-Two years later, Uchida was called up to the national side for the 2013 Confederations Cup squad.
-He was featured three times in the tournament, as Japan loss all three matches and was eliminated in the Group Stage.
+Later in the year, he helped Japan keep three consecutive clean sheets between 7 June 2011 and 2 September 2011.
+Uchida, once again, helped the Samurai Blue keep three consecutive clean sheets between 23 May 2012 and 8 June 2012.
+On 4 June 2013, he later helped Japan qualify for the World Cup after drawing 1–1 against Australia on 4 June 2013.
+Shortly after, Uchida was called up to the Samurai Blue's squad for the 2013 Confederations Cup.
+He was featured three times in the tournament, as Japan loss all three matches and was eliminated in the group stage.
 At one point after losing to Brazil, Brazilian media gave Uchida's performance the lowest score out of the match.

-In May 2014, Uchida was called up to the 2014 World Cup squad.
-Prior to this, Uchida was involved in three friendly matches, which a game against Cyprus on 27 May 2014, he scored his second international goal for the club.
-Unlike the previous World Cup, Uchida started all three matches in the World Cup, which saw Japan eliminated from the Group Stage.
-Following Japan's elimination, he hinted about retirement from the national team.
-A month later, Uchida later reflected about playing in the World Cup.
+In May 2014, Uchida was called up to Japan's squad for the 2014 World Cup.
+Prior to this, he was involved in three friendly matches, including scoring his second international goal for the Samurai Blue against Cyprus on 27 May 2014.
+Unlike the previous World Cup, Uchida started all three matches in the World Cup, which saw Japan eliminated from the group stage earning one point in a 0–0 draw against Greece on 20 June 2014.
+Following Japan's elimination, Uchida hinted about retirement from the Samurai Blue.
+A month later, he later reflected about playing in the World Cup.

-Expecting to be picked for the AFC Asian Cup, Uchida, however, was cut from the squad ahead of the tournament.
+Expecting to be picked for the AFC Asian Cup, Uchida, however, was cut from the Japan's squad ahead of the tournament.
 It was revealed that he was recovering from his injury.
-Uchida returned to the national side two months later, playing two times for the side.
+Following the conclusion of the Asian Cup, he didn't get a call cup from the Samurai Blue until on 19 March 2015 for the Kirin Challenge Cup.
+Uchida played two times in the tournament, winning both matches.
+Following the conclusion of the Kirin Challenge Cup, he spoke about his hopes of making a return to the Japan's call–ups but this never happened.